The Solitude of Prime Numbers (novel)

-The Solitude of Prime Numbers (original title: La solitudine dei numeri primi) is a novel by the Italian author Paolo Giordano and published in Italian in 2008 by Mondadori.
+The Solitude of Prime Numbers (La solitudine dei numeri primi) is a novel by the Italian author Paolo Giordano and published in Italian in 2008 by Mondadori.
 The book was translated from Italian to English at some point by Shaun Whiteside.
 The book was released in English by Doubleday in Britain in 2009, and by Pamela Dorman Books in the United States in 2010, also in English.

 This book won the 2008 Strega Prize.
 A cinematic adaptation of the novel was directed by Saverio Costanzo and released in 2010.

 Overview

 The novel narrates the childhood and early adulthood of a boy and girl who were each exposed to traumatic situations that followed them into adulthood.
 Both are described as outsiders, similar to how two prime numbers, like 11 and 13, "seem connected because of their proximity, but are not."
 Their relationship unfolds in a similar way, as they befriend each other and become very close but never romantic.
 Their relationship appears to have run its course, but circumstances bring them together again and while they clearly love each other, they are unable to express their emotions.
 This relationship is compared to prime pairs: always together, but never touching.

 Although the setting is never mentioned explicitly, references to Gran Madre Church, the Basilica of Superga, the Maria Ausiliatrice hospital, and to Fraitève and Monte Fraiteve identify the locale as Turin.